 Alternatives to Guardianship

-Sometimes, guardianship isn’t the answer at all.
-If a person can execute estate planning documents, she can also sign a durable power of attorney and a health care proxy, which allows someone to assist her with decisions without court involvement.
+Sometimes, the guardianship of an adult isn’t the answer at all.
+If a person can execute estate planning documents, they can also sign a durable power of attorney and a health care proxy.
+These documents allow someone to assist with decisions without court involvement.

-“Supported decision making” is a growing alternative to guardianship in which trusted advisors like family, friends or professionals assist in making decisions, although the individual retains the ultimate right to make their own decisions.
+“Supported decision making” is a growing alternative to the guardianship of an adult.
+Trusted advisors like family, friends, or professionals assist in making decisions.
+However, the individual does retain the ultimate right to make their own decisions.

-Another option is a revocable or “living” trust that can be set up to hold an older person’s assets, with a relative, friend, or financial institution serving as trustee.
+Another option is a revocable or “living” trust that can be set up to hold an older person’s assets.
+A relative, friend or financial institution can serve as trustee.

-Alternatively, the older person can be a co-trustee of the trust with another individual who will take over the duties of the trustee should the older person become incapacitated.
+Alternatively, the older person can be a co-trustee of the trust.
+Another individual will take over the duties of the trustee, should the older person become incapacitated.